startupjs/startupjs/README.md

 StartupJS server is designed to be secure by default.

-For the same of simplifying quick prototyping, a new project you create with `startupjs init` will have security mechanisms turned off.
+For the sake of simplifying quick prototyping, a new project you create with `startupjs init` will have security mechanisms turned off.

 You are strongly encouraged to implement security for your project as early as possible by removing `secure: false` flag from the server initialization in your `server/index.js` file.